NoOperatingSys/NoOperatingSystem/README.md

 just run `make`

 # Running
+`make qemu` to just see it in QEMU (needs qemu ofc)

-Just go see the wiki too much text here.
+More Details: Just go see the wiki too much text here.

 *Made by the N Operating System team*